Walt Frazier

 Walter "Clyde" Frazier Jr. (born March 29, 1945) is an American former professional basketball player of the National Basketball Association (NBA).
 As their floor general and top perimeter defender, he led the New York Knicks to the franchise's only two championships (1970 and 1973), and was inducted into the Naismith Memorial Basketball Hall of Fame in 1987.
 Upon his retirement from basketball, Frazier went into broadcasting; he is currently a color commentator for telecasts of Knicks games on the MSG Network.
 In 1996, Frazier was honored as one of the league's greatest players of all time by being named to the NBA 50th Anniversary Team.
 In October 2021, Frazier was again honored as one of the league's greatest players of all time by being named to the NBA 75th Anniversary Team.

-High school and college
+Walt Frazier was also named the MVP of the first of two All-Star games played between ABA and NBA players in May 1971.

+Early life

+Walter Frazier Jr. was born on March 29, 1945, in Atlanta, Georgia.
 The eldest of nine children, Frazier attended Atlanta's David Tobias Howard High School.
 He quarterbacked the football team, and played catcher on the baseball team.
 He learned basketball on a rutted and dirt playground, the only facility available at his all-black school in the racially segregated South of the 1950s.

+College career

 Although he was offered other scholarships for his football skills, Frazier accepted a basketball offer from Southern Illinois University, saying that "there were no black quarterbacks, so I played basketball."

 Frazier became one of the premier collegiate basketball players in the country.
 He was named a Division II All-American in 1964 and 1965.
 As a sophomore in 1965, Frazier led SIU to the NCAA Division II Tournament, only to lose in the finals to Jerry Sloan and the Evansville Purple Aces 85–82 in overtime.
 In 1966, he was academically ineligible for basketball.

-SIU moved up from Division II to Division I in 1967, and Frazier and SIU won the National Invitation Tournament, defeating Marquette University 71–56 in the final, in the last college basketball game played at the old Madison Square Garden in New York.
+SIU and Frazier won the National Invitation Tournament, defeating Marquette University, 71–56, in the final, in the last college basketball game played at the old Madison Square Garden in New York.
+Southern Illinois was playing in their final season as a College Division team, and became the only non-Division I/University Division team to win the NIT.
+After the NCAA began operating the NIT in 2006, non-Division I teams were no longer eligible to participate.
 Frazier was named Most Valuable Player of the 1967 tournament.